 Even Hidden Palms‘ main character understands how fucked up the storylines are when he admits: “It’s not horrible, Mom.
 It’s just unrealistic”.
 Sorry, man… But your series is also horrible.
 It’s the series where kids have to deal with their teen angst while also processing that their fathers killed their boyfriends…

 Still, while the CW’s reality is heightened for the sake of entertainment, does it really need to be so, so far and away from reality?
 The teen characters shouldn’t be given – often unrealistic – adult problems, they should be treated like kids and act like kids and do what kids do.

 Sure, not all of the CW is bad.
 It’s far and away from making great, realistic series about teenagers.
 The ones it is famous for are mostly preposterous and exponentially ridiculous (and unfortunately, the showrunners know it and don’t give a damn).
 But it is also less dependent on them.
 As of late 2014, only The Vampire Diaries, The 100 and Reign are still airing, and all three of them are genre series.
 The first two are actually nice escapist horror and sci-fi in spite of their flaws.
-Still, if you really want to tune in to the CW, then tune in for more adult-centric fare such as Arrow, which is actually surprisingly good.
+Gossip Girl‘s first thirteen episodes are also pretty sweet and mantain a good balance between the crazy and the more grounded stuff, and The Carrie Diaries is arguably the best of the CW teen dramas.
+Still, if you really want to tune in to the CW, then tune in for more adult-centric fare such as their comic book adaptations, which are actually surprisingly good.